prsdrane/hello-world/README.md

 # hello-world
 Test Hello World with Netbeans
-This can help further to test tis proper working
+This can help further to check this proper working on the same ddadad